 Big players in the public cloud are creating a new abundance in public infrastructure that will keep driving prices down and enriching services offered on top of them.
 However, even with the enriching services, basic compute (aka IaaS) will continue to be the biggest chunk of the cloud since it is the most common for all applications and engineers.
 It is also apparent that despite the abundance of basic compute capacity, we are still in the early days of how the cloud can be consumed as a utility.

 We need to normalize and decompose compute to its basic elements in order to offer it as a utility.
 Compute should be thought of like electricity.
 We consume electricity today the same way with the same side effects regardless of the providers.
 We also pay for electricity with very high precision based on what devices actually consumed without approximation or rounding.

-Imagine compute being fed directly into applications, just like electricity, without affecting how applications are developed or where they are run.
-We can certainly see the opportunities if we can have compute offered in such a fluid format.
+Imagine computing being fed directly into applications, just like electricity, without affecting how applications are developed or where they are run.
+We can certainly see the opportunities if we can have to compute offered in such a fluid format.

 Hint: the solution includes containers!

 Today, we are thrilled to announce that Magalix is joining forces with Weaveworks, GitOps creator, and Kubernetes management company.

 Learn the recommended best practices and strategies that can be adopted to secure the microservices deployed in the cloud.

 Despite its many advantages over manual approaches to infrastructure configuration, IaC also creates some security challenges.
 Learn more here.